maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 To get started running their tests using Maelstrom, a developer starts by using the Maelstrom test runner as a drop-in replacement for their test runner.
-For example, a developer would type <tt>cargo maelstrom</tt> instead of <tt>cargo test</tt>.
+For example, a developer would type `cargo maelstrom` instead of `cargo test`.
 This will run all tests in a minimal environment to start with.
 Some tests may not run properly without more dependencies specified.
 A developer can then opt in to these required dependencies by adding dependencies to tests that match certain patterns.
 It usually only takes a few minutes to get a whole